 Most new businesses will want to use a unique business or trading name.
 In the new world created by the Internet, choosing the right company or product name is a very important decision.
 It can determine both your business success and help you avoid costly legally hassles, when another business decides that your chosen name is infringing on their intellectual property, trademark or is too similar to their company name.
 Do some research and choose a unique trading name.

+and see if any similar names exist.
 If you find that your proposed company name is not registered by another party or not similar to any other registered company or business name, then you should then go to www.google.com.au and type in the proposed company name and look at the search results.
 Is there an existing company that has your proposed name or something confusingly similar?
 If the answer to this is YES, then you may want to consider choosing another name but if the answer is NO, then you should attempt to register without delay the .com version of your business name.

 There are no eligibility requirements for .com domains, so if your domain name is available, register it and register the .com.au domain later.

-Why register the .com of your proposed business name
+Register the .com of your proposed business name

 After you have registered the .com version of your proposed business name, you need to decide whether you will be incorporating a company or organisation or if you will be simply registering a business name at the Fair Trading Office in your Australian State or Territory.